 We depend on a limited number of governmental customers for a significant portion of our revenues.
 We currently derive, and expect to continue to derive, a significant portion of our revenues from a limited number of governmental agencies.
 The loss of, or a significant decrease in, business from the BOP, ICE, USMS, or various state agencies could seriously harm our financial condition and results of operations.
-The three primary federal governmental agencies with correctional and detention responsibilities, the BOP, ICE, and USMS, accounted for 43% of our total revenues for the fiscal year ended December 31, 2011 (\$749.3 million).
-The USMS accounted for 20% of our total revenues for the fiscal year ended December 31, 2011 (\$205.0 million), and ICE accounted for 12% of our total revenues for the fiscal year ended December 31, 2011 (\$203.7 million).
+The three primary federal governmental agencies with correctional and detention responsibilities, the BOP, ICE, and USMS, accounted for 43% of our total revenues for the fiscal year ended December 31, 2012 (\$752.1 million).
+The USMS accounted for 19% of our total revenues for the fiscal year ended December 31, 2012 (\$210.0 million), and ICE accounted for 12% of our total revenues for the fiscal year ended December 31, 2012 (\$210.0 million), and ICE accounted for 12% of our total revenues for the fiscal year ended December 31, 2012 (\$206.0 million).
 Although the revenue generated from each of these agencies is derived from numerous management contracts, the loss of one or more of such contracts could have a material adverse impact in our financial condition and results of operations.
-We expect to continue to depend upon the federal agencies and a relatively small group of other governmental customers for a significant percentage of our revenues.
+We expect to continue to depend upon these federal agencies and a relatively small group of other governmental customers for a significant percentage of our revenues.

-The CDCR accounted for 13% of our total revenues for the fiscal year ended December 31, 2011 (\$228.4 million).
-In November 2010, the CDCR extended the agreement with us to manage up to 9,588 inmates at four of the five facilities we currently manage for them, and notified us of its Intent to Award an additional contract to manage up to 3,256 offenders.
+The CDCR accounted for 12% of our total revenues for the fiscal year ended December 31, 2012 (\$214.8 million).
+In November 2010, the CDCR extended the agreement with us to house up to 9,588 inmates at four of the five facilities we operate for them.
 The extension, which is subject to appropriations by the California legislature, began July 1, 2011 and expires June 30, 2013.
-Currently, we do not believe the state of California will negotiate a contract under the Intent to Award until they determine the impact of a realignment program set forth in their fiscal 2012 budget.
-As of December 31, 2011, we housed approximately 9,300 inmates from the state of California.

 In May 2011, the U.S. Supreme Court upheld a lower court ruling requiring California to reduce its inmate population to 137.5% of its then current capacity, or to 110,000 inmates, by May 24, 2013.
-As of December 31, 2011 the adult inmate population held in state of California institutions totaled approximately 132,750 inmates, which did not include the California inmates held in our out of state facilities.
-In connection with this ruling, the court set forth targeted reductions, measured every six months, to inmate populations held in the 33 facilities located in the state of California.
+As of December 31, 2012, the adult inmate population held in state of California institutions totaled approximately 119,000 inmates, which did not include the California inmates held in our out of state facilities.